arathits/multipeer/README.md

 	Webpage UI pug templates are stored in ./newjsfiles/views Back-end nodejs files are stores in ./newjsfiles/javascript

+	Run `npm install` from multipeer folder.
+It takes package.json file as input and package-lock.json file is created.

 	To run the application, run following in terminal:
 		- `cd newjsfiles/javascript`
 		- `node enrollAdmin`